We spend 1/3 of our life sleeping. It is really important to our overall health and our lives. Here are 10 easy tips to help you sleep better tonight!

 The cold hard truth is you are probably sleeping wrong.
 Yes, I said wrong.
 The good news is that you can start making changes tonight as soon as we teach you how to sleep better.
 One of my mentors and best friends, Shawn Stevenson, released his phenomenal book Sleep Smarter: 21 Essential Strategies to Sleep Your Way to A Better Body, Better Health, and Bigger Success.

 Let's keep this simple: you are doing yourself a disservice by not reading this book.
 Just one tip I shared made a dramatic difference in my life.
 You can just imagine what 21 tips will do!
-So, here you go, watch the video below, and start working these tips into your life tonight.
+So, here you go, start working these tips into your life tonight.